semaphoreci/book-cicd-docker-kubernetes/chapters/06-tutorial-semaphore.md

 The next screen lets you invite collaborators to your project.
 Semaphore mirrors access permissions of GitHub, so if you add some people to the GitHub repository later, you can "sync" them inside project settings on Semaphore.

 Click on *Continue to Workflow Setup*.
 Semaphore will ask you if you want to use the existing pipelines or create one from scratch.
-At this point, you can choose to use the existing configuration to get directly to the final workflow.
+At this point, you can choose to use the current configuration to get directly to the final workflow.
 In this chapter, however, we want to learn how to create the pipelines so we’ll make a fresh start.

 ![Start from scratch or use existing pipeline](./figures/05-sem-existing-pipeline.png){ width=95% }